DenisaPG-11/SMA21-LAB/README.md

 Task : Using last week's smart Wallet application, instead of manually searching using the bSearch and eSearch views, use a spinner that is automatically updated with the list of months from Firebase (at runtime)

+Lab8 - Topics of discussion
+• Handling data lists in Android
+• Custom adapters
+• Synchronizing a Firebase data list with a Listview

+Task : • Using last week's Smart Wallet application, create a new empty activity and set it as the launcher activity of the application (hint: edit the manifest file).